UdeS-GRO/S4H2019-ROS-sensor-head/Hardware/README.md

 Infill : 10 to 60 % Diamond infill

 4 - Assembly the Z module
-Take the Z motor, fix the adapter_gear on the motor with 4 screws m2,5.
+Take the Z motor, fix the adapter_gear on the motor with 4 screws m2.5.
 Fix the bevel_gear on it.
 Screw the motor with the base.
+Fix the other bevel-gear on t

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjUxMDc4NDQsMTc4ODc5NzQwMywxOT
+eyJoaXN0b3J5IjpbNzU0MjU5NjQ5LC0xMjY1MTA3ODQ0LDE3OD
-IxOTM0NDQ3LC01NTQwNjQ2MDYsLTM0NTY0MzM0NCwxMTIwMDU1
+g3OTc0MDMsMTkyMTkzNDQ0NywtNTU0MDY0NjA2LC0zNDU2NDMz
-OTldfQ==
+NDQsMTEyMDA1NTk5XX0=
 -->